Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Acknowledgements

 \section{Acknowledgements}

-We thank Erik Woodhead, Stefano Pironio, J\k{e}drzej Kaniewski, Karol Horodecki and Filip Rozp\k{e}dek for fruitful comments.
+We thank Erik Woodhead, Stefano Pironio, Feihu Xu, Peter Brown, J\k{e}drzej Kaniewski, Karol Horodecki and Filip Rozp\k{e}dek for fruitful comments.
 We are also very grateful to the authors of Refs.~\cite{brown_device-independent_2021,masini_simple_2021} and \cite{xu_device-independent_2021} for providing us with an explicit numerical form of the correlations employed in the respective protocols, especially to Yu-Zhe Zhang and Yi-Zheng Zhen for an extensive discussion about the application of the CC attack to the protocol involving post-selection~\cite{xu_device-independent_2021}.

-We acknowledge support from the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundaci\'o Cellex, Fundaci\'o Mir-Puig, Generalitat de Catalunya (CERCA and QuantumCAT), the ERC AdG CERQUTE, the AXA Chair in Quantum Information Science, the EU Quantum Flagship project QRANGE and NextGeneration EU/PRTR, and the Foundation for Polish Science within the “Quantum Optical Technologies” project carried out within the International Research Agendas programme cofinanced by the European Union under the European Regional Development Fund.
-MBJ acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~847517.
+We acknowledge support from the Government of Spain (TRANQI, FUNQIP, NextGeneration EU/PRTR and Severo Ochoa CEX2019-000910-S), Fundaci\'{o} Cellex, Fundaci\'{o} Mir-Puig, Generalitat de Catalunya (CERCA Program), the ERC AdG CERQUTE, the AXA Chair in Quantum Information Science, the EU Quantum Flagship project QRANGE and QSNP, and the Foundation for Polish Science within the “Quantum Optical Technologies” project carried out within the International Research Agendas programme cofinanced by the European Union under the European Regional Development Fund.
+MBJ acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~847517.
 This project has received funding from the European Union’s Horizon~2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~754510.

 \onecolumngrid